Scientific conference

 University of Teacher Education of the Grisons

-• Vincenzo Todisco, Professor of Italian and Italian Didactics PHGR
+Vincenzo Todisco, Professor of Italian and Italian Didactics PHGR (Management)

-• Edina Krompák, head of the Institute of Language Learning and Teaching and Educational Linguistics at the University of Teacher Education Lucerne
+Edina Krompák, head of the Institute of Language Learning and Teaching and Educational Linguistics at the University of Teacher Education Lucerne (Management)

 Supported by renowned partner organisations